EVORA-project/evora-ontology/models/docs/referenceProviderPrefix.md

 # Slot: reference provider prefix (referenceProviderPrefix)

-_The url prefix that once completed with the reference will lead to the linked external resource_
+_The url prefix that once completed with the reference will lead to the linked external resource._